pieterbrandsen/Pansiep/docs/source/structure/config.rst

 Config
 ########################################################################

-Set specific settings that are only active for the **Structure** category.
+Set specific settings that are only active for the **Room** category.

 ********************
 Function list